svelte-pilot/svelte-pilot/README.md

         component: () => import('./views/Foo.svelte')
       },

-      // use array to group AsideB and Bar,
+      // Use array to group AsideB.svelte and Bar.svelte,
-      // then when rendering '/bar' page, AsideB will be used.
+      // then when rendering '/bar' page, AsideB.svelte will be used.
       [
         {
           name: 'aside',